tom-seddon/acorn_mos_disassembly/README.md

 Olivetti PC128S, and get a bit more adventurous by including bug fixes, performance improvements and new features.

-# history
+# history/contributors

-The starting point was JGH's MOS 3.20 disassembly here: http://mdfs.net/Info/Comp/Acorn/Source/MOS.htm - this provided comments for several sections, identified many of the tables, and convinced me that this sort of project might actually be feasible.
+The starting point was J. G. Harston's MOS 3.20 disassembly here: http://mdfs.net/Info/Comp/Acorn/Source/MOS.htm - this provided comments for several sections, identified many of the tables, and convinced me that this sort of project might actually be feasible.